Agamotto: Fictional character biography

-However, Agamotto has apparently granted his power to beings such as the Minoru family or Witchfire.
+When Doctor Strange uses the Orb of Agamotto after being mortally wounded by Silver Dagger, he is drawn into Agamotto's realm.
+Agamotto does not reveal his true identity to Strange during this encounter, instead toying with Strange before revealing how to leave the realm.
+Following Agamotto's instructions, Strange returns to Earth and defeats Silver Dagger, who is imprisoned in Agamotto's realm.

+Strange later returns to Agamotto's realm to escape imprisonment in Mephisto's dimension.
+This time, the Caterpillar revealed to Strange that he actually was Agamotto, but insisted that Strange remain there as his companion.
+Though Strange explained his need to leave to save the soul of his friend Sara Wolfe, Agamotto refused to let him leave.
+Strange's attempts to force his way past Agamotto were unsuccessful until he threatened to destroy Agamotto's "hookah pipe".
+Agamotto agreed to allow Strange to leave his dimension in exchange for the hookah.
+Moreover, Agamotto revealed he had secretly rescued Strange's mystic talismans - including the Book of the Vishanti, the Scrolls of Watoomb, and the Orb of Agamotto - that Strange had believed destroyed in his battle with the alien sorcerer Urthona.

-When Doctor Strange and Daimon Hellstrom are possessed by an unspecified demonic entity, they attempt to claim the Eye from Doctor Voodoo, causing it to teleport to Avengers Mansion.
-Luke Cage touches the object and mutates into a monstrous version of himself, the entity that has possessed him subsequently 'jumping' into Iron Fist.
-Iron Fist teleports away with the Eye, triggering a rift in the sky that Strange states means the end of everything.
-As the Avengers battle the demons, Iron Fist finds himself in a white void where he encounters the Ancient One, who claims that he is responsible for the current invasion due to his anger at Strange's recent 'failures'.
-When Iron Fist returns to Earth, he claims that the Ancient One has told him that Strange stole the Eye rather than being given it by his master, challenging Strange to admit the truth.
+When Doctor Strange and Daimon Hellstrom are possessed by a demonic entity, they attempt to claim the Eye of Agamotto from Doctor Voodoo, causing it to teleport to Avengers Mansion.
+Iron Fist finds the Eye and teleports away with it, causing a rift in the sky to appear.
+When Iron Fist returns to Earth, he claims that Strange stole the Eye rather than being given it by his master, challenging Strange to admit the truth.
 Noting that such a claim contradicts what the Ancient One taught him about the Eye, Strange realizes that the entity they are facing is Agamotto, who seeks to reclaim his Eye.
-The group attempt to defeat Agamotto by empowering Wolverine to serve as their avatar, but they are unsuccessful, with Voodoo sacrificing himself to banish Agamotto from Earth.
+The group attempt to defeat Agamotto by empowering Wolverine, but they are unsuccessful, with Voodoo sacrificing himself to banish Agamotto from Earth.

 In Avengers 1,000,000 B.C., Agamotto is revealed to have been part of an ancient version of the Avengers.